FootLocker-INF/.github/profile/README.md

 This page provides essential information and guidelines for working within our GitHub organization.

 ---
+## 🤖 GitHub Access

+For setting up new users follow the instructions in the [Github Onboarding](https://footlocker.atlassian.net/wiki/spaces/Observabil/pages/107349801/GitHub+Onboarding) page in confluence.

 ## 🤖 GitHub Copilot
 Copilot is available for approved users.
 Learn how to enable and use it in our